 - Implement an inventory management software.
 This will help you ease your work.
 Don’t choose the first software you see because the different software is perfect for different companies.
 Compare them and choose the one most suitable for your business.
 It’s even better if modifications are available for specific needs.

 - Have a backup system ready for all the data if something happens to your computer.
 It’s important to have access to up-to-date inventory data from somewhere else.

 - Install POS programs to track automatically sales of finished goods.
 It will simplify your inventory management from the beginning.

 Step 2 – Ordering Goods

-- First rule – don’t spend too much on inventory.
+- The first rule – don’t spend too much on inventory.
 It’s not efficient, erodes profit, it’s expensive to store, it can get damaged and it’s subject to depreciation.
-You need to have a plan for supply and later it can be drawn on the basis of the previous months sales.
+You need to have a plan for supply and later it can be drawn on the basis of the previous month’s sales.

 - You shouldn’t hesitate to bargain with the suppliers.
 Don’t be afraid.
 There are suppliers who are up for negotiation and willing to meet the terms suitable for both parties.

-- Always consider whether it is cheaper to order a large quantity and how fast the supplier can fulfill you order.
+- Always consider whether it is cheaper to order a large quantity and how fast the supplier can fulfill your order.

 Step 3 – Tracking Inventory

 - Once you have the inventory you should put in place a suitable method for tracking it.
 It might be a simple visual control on a regular basis or a sophisticated program.
 It also depends on the size of the stock and on the speed the goods are moving in and out.
 If you have implemented an inventory management software you don’t need to worry so much about this step.